October 9, 2021

 Even if you are not a foodie, you would have heard of the Michelin Guide, a ultimate badge of honor for culinary excellence.

-However, do you know the Michelin Guide was initally started by Michelin Tyres as a marketing tactic to sell more tyres?
+However, do you know the Michelin Guide was initially started by Michelin Tyres as a marketing tactic to sell more tyres?

 You might wonder, what does selling tyres got to do with culinary reviews?